-Claim: Adolph "Harpo" Marx changed his name to "Arthur" in order to avoid an association with German dictator Adolph Hitler.
+Claim: Harpo Marx changed his given name from Adolph to Arthur in order to avoid an association with Adolf Hitler.

-Origins: An age-old technique for mobilizing a populace to fight a war is to completely demonize the enemy so that the conflict is seen as a moral battle rather than a political one.
-This technique was used to maximum effect in America during World War I,
+Origins: An age-old technique for mobilizing a populace to fight a war is to so thoroughly demonize the enemy that the conflict becomes seen by the public as a moral battle rather than a political one.
+This technique was used to maximum effect in America during World

-when for the first time the USA was engaged as a late entrant to an overseas war, one which many Americans wanted no part of.
-Accordingly, the Germans were recast as "Huns" to whom all sorts of atrocity tales were attributed.
-Suddenly everything Germanic became anathema — German-Americans sought to avoid being branded as disloyalists, traitors, or spies by declaring themselves to be Dutch or anglicizing their names, and common items with German names were retitled: sauerkraut became “victory cabbage,” hamburgers turned into “liberty sandwiches,” and “hamburger steak” was henceforth known as “Salisbury steak.”
-And a young comic named Julius Marx, who came from a German family and was touring America in a vaudeville show his three brothers, altered his stage character from German to Yiddish, then finally to American.
-Julius would, of course, later became nationally famous as Groucho, one of the celebrated Marx Brothers.
+attributed, and suddenly everything Germanic became anathema.
+German-Americans sought to avoid being branded as disloyalists, traitors, or spies by declaring themselves to be Dutch or anglicizing their names, and common items with German names were retitled: sauerkraut became “victory cabbage,” hamburgers turned into “liberty sandwiches,” and “hamburger steak” was henceforth known as “Salisbury steak.”
+And a young comic named Julius Marx, who came from a German family and who was touring America in a vaudeville show with his three brothers, altered the persona of his stage character from German to Yiddish and finally to American.
+Julius would later became nationally famous as Groucho, one of the celebrated Marx Brothers.

 The renaming frenzy didn’t carry over to